Vyral/base-template/_posts/2019-12-16-happy-holidays-from-healthy-realty.md

 <p style="text-align: center;"><em>Happy holidays from all of us at Healthy Realty!</em></p>

 Merry Christmas and happy holidays\!
-I’m out here at the James Island County Park Holiday Festival of Lights, it is a wonderful place to come and savor a little Christmas spirit with your family.
+I’m out here at the James Island County Park Holiday Festival of Lights, a wonderful place to come and savor a little Christmas spirit with your family.

 There are so many joyful things to do around Charleston this season.
 I hope you go out and have a chance to get into the holiday spirit.
 Remember, we’re always here if you need any help with real estate.
 Happy holidays to you and your family\!